LLNL/Abmarl/paper/paper.md

 while working on [@hybrid].
 Our interface gives researchers a running-start in MARL experimentation.
 We handle all the workflow elements needed to setup, run, and reproduce MARL experiments, providing direct abilities to train, visualize, and anaylze experiments.
-We streamline the savy-practictioners experience and lower the barrier for new researchers to join the field.
+We streamline the savvy-practictioners’ experience and lower the barrier for new researchers to join the field.
 The analysis module sets this framework apart from others as it provides a simple command line interface to add analytics to trained policies, allowing the user to generate additional statistics